Police patrol Hong Kong park to enforce Tiananmen vigil ban | Law-Order

 Earlier in the week, a police superintendent warned that anyone who gathered in a group “at the same place, with the same time and with a common purpose to express certain views” could be considered part of an unauthorised assembly.

+“Today, this is to commemorate June 4th.
+Every year I have to do it,” said Man Yuen, who appeared in a black T-shirt with the words “the people will not forget” while walking down the streets carrying an unlit candle.

+Police stopped and searched several people, some of whom were dressed in black.
+It is unclear if any arrests were made.

-"I am disappointed because although no one organized any commemoration event, the authorities are already on high alert," said Donald Tam, a resident who was shopping in the Causeway Bay district, where the park is located.
+“I am disappointed because although no one organised any commemoration event, the authorities are already on high alert,” said Donald Tam, who was shopping in the Causeway Bay district, where the park is located.

 Authorities have been using the law to crack down on the opposition, with over 150 people arrested on suspicion of offences that include subversion, secession, terrorism and foreign collusion to intervene in the city's affairs.